 Also known as Bat Sumping, Edible Sea Cucumber, Holothurie Serpent, Lollyfish, Pacific Islands Sea Cucumber, Red Snakefish, Snakefish, Tripang, White-spotted Sea Cucumber.

-Found singly or in groups, over coral patches, mud, rubble and sandy areas, of shallow inner reef flats, coastal lagoons and fringing reefs.
+Found singly or in pickles, over coral patches, mud, rubble, and sandy areas, of shallow inner reef flats, coastal lagoons, and fringing reefs.
 These are harvested for food.

 They feed on organic matter in the sand.

 Widespread Western Pacific

 Some sea cucumbers crawl around on the bottom slowly filtering sand through their tentacles to gather food, while others spread their tentacles above them to capture plankton.
 A number of sea cucumbers feed nocturnally while others feed by day.

 There are sea cucumbers that hardly move while others are more active often perching on tall sponges to feed.